Skip to content

 +

-Yes — kink-affirming and non-monogamy-aware practice.
+Yes — kink-affirming, BDSM-aware, fetish-affirming, and non-monogamy-aware practice.
 We don't pathologize; we work with the structure you're practicing, including ethical non-monogamy, polyamory, and relationship anarchy.
+Michelle Cortez, AMFT #146795 (supervised by Christina Mathieson, LMFT #115093), is the clinician on our team who specifically focuses on ENM, kink, BDSM, and fetish-affirming care for individuals and couples.

 What if my issue feels medical — pain, erectile concerns, etc.?